Religious sector resistance against the Marcos dictatorship: Rodrigo Mordeno

 Rodrigo Mordeno (January 1, 1955 - August 7, 1982) - Santa Josefa, Agusan Del Sur citizen Rodrigo Mordeno had only been working a few weeks as area coordinator of the relief and rehabilitation program the St. Joseph the Husband of Mary Parish Church in his hometown when he was killed by rifle-wielding gunmen.
 The exact motives for his killing were not definitively determined, but several different military units were based in the town at the time, and a group of human rights workers had recently visited to investigate the conditions in the strategic hamlet the dictatorship forces had established in the town.

 Mateo Olivar

-Mateo "Tiyong" Olivar (September 13, 1950 - November 7, 1985) was a church worker in the Community-Based Health Program and Family Life Apostolate of the Roman Catholic Diocese of Pagadian in Zamboanga del Sur.
+Mateo "Tiyong" Olivar (September 13, 1950 - November 7, 1985) was a church worker in the Community-Based Health Program and Family Life Apostolate of the Diocese of Pagadian in Zamboanga del Sur.
 Known by his nickname "Tiyong," he spent a lot of time in communities in the countryside, the Marcos forces suspected him as a revolutionary organizer.
 On November 7, 1985, he was assassinated by three unidentified assailants near a military checkpoint in Labangan, Zamboanga del Sur.
 On the day of his burial, the bishop of Pagadian decreed that Tiyong's funeral mass would be the only mass celebrated in the diocese on that day.
 His was among the first 65 names to be inscribed at the Bantayog ng mga Bayani's Wall of Remembrance when it was first inaugurated.